dreampulse/modelizer/README.md

 > obj.address.country = "germany";
 ```

-Modelizer has a special helper function to create new elements for a nesed object, if it is an array:
+Modelizer has a special helper function to create new elements for a nested object, if it is an array:
 ```javascript
 > obj = EmployeesModel.create();  // create Employee object